NicoHood/SecureLoader/Readme.md

 * The Firmware handles secure information that a Firmware backdoor could leak.
 * The attacker has full physical access of the device.
 * The device can be opened and an ISP can be used without a visible change.
+* This excludes opening the AVR and reading the flash bytes with a Microscope.
 * The attacker is able to steal the device and put it back at any time.
 * The uploading PC is compromised when doing Firmware upgrades.